Lezyne Super Pro GPS Review: Surprisingly Capable

 Although it looks like a calculator from the last century, it’s surprisingly capable.

-I’ve been using it for the last couple of weeks and compared it with other bike computers from brands like Garmin and Wahoo.
+I’ve been using it for the last few weeks and compared it with other bike computers from brands like Garmin and Wahoo.

 Lezyne Super Pro GPS Pros & Cons